freerange/site/soups/blog/show-and-tell-24.snip.markdown

 ## Ext JS

-Pablo talked about [Zendone][zendone]: A [GTD][gtd] app written with his brother and friends that they run and maintain in their spare time.
+Pablo talked about [Zendone][zendone]: A [GTD][gtd] app he, his brother and some friends and written, run and maintain in their spare time.

 The first version of Zendone was written using a Rails backend and a variety of JavaScript frameworks and libraries (e.g. [Backbone.js][backbone-js], [jQuery UI][jquery-ui] and [Underscore.js][underscore-js]) on the frontend.
 Not only was this hard to maintain but it was also difficult to get it working well on touch devices.
 The lack of touch device functionality became a real problem as more and more of their customers were asking for Android and iPhone versions of the app.

 They realised that they weren't going to be able to support the demand for a touch version with the current software and set about investigating their options.
-They tried both [AngularJS][angular-js] and [Ember.js][ember-js] before deciding to go with Ext JS.
-I think one of the main advantages of [Ext JS][ext-js] was the cross-platform components you get out of the box.
+They tried both [AngularJS][angular-js] and [Ember.js][ember-js] before deciding to go with [Ext JS][ext-js].
+It sounds as though one of the main advantages of Ext JS is the cross-platform components you get out of the box.

 They've now finished version 2 of the app and are really pleased with how it's turned out.
 It's much easier to maintain and they've been able to satisfy the demand for native apps for Mac, iOS and Android.